jruusu/GettingAndCleaningData/README.md

 ## The resultant data ('Code Book')
 The first row of `averages.txt` is a header with column names.
+Each subsequent row contains one record of space-separated values.

 Each record in the resultant data set represents a summary (average values) of measurements from a specific activity performed by a specific test subject.
+For example, the average measurements from test subject 1 walking is one record (row) in the file.

 Each record contains:

-An activity label (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
+An activity label string (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

 A numeric subject id (1-30).